 The Company's cash is held with large financial institutions.
-The Company's receivables consist of sales tax receivable, due from related parties and exploration expenses incurred on behalf of third parties.
+The Company's receivables consist of goods and services tax receivable from the Government of Canada and exploration expenses incurred on behalf of third parties.

 Management believes that credit risk concentration with respect to receivables is remote.
 The composition of receivables is as follows: